-There was little talk of conspiracy the afternoon of November 22; that would come later, when it was disclosed that Lee Harvey Oswald, the assassin, had lived in Russia.
+There was little talk of conspiracy the afternoon of November 22; that would come later, when it was disclosed that Lee Harvey Oswald, the accused assassin, had lived in Russia.
 There was just grimness and sorrow.
 Editors, reporters, and people from departments all over the building thronged around the small alcove that housed the teletype machines -- Associated Press and United Press International (with their A- and B-wires), the Hearst Wire, and one or two others that I've long since forgotten.
 People lined up three or four deep, craning their necks to be among the first to learn the latest, trying to read the words the instant they were hammered into the paper, all in capital letters.
 After a couple of minutes, new people would move forward, and this circulation kept on with surprising politeness most of the day.
 Editors, of course, had pride of place, especially the managing editor, Ed Stone, a dour man, always in rolled-up shirtsleeves, respected by all and feared by most.
 When he growled "boy" from his back office in his gravelly voice, he'd get one in a hurry.
 I never once saw him laugh; even his rare smiles looked more like indigestion.